All parks are open 7 am to dusk

 Shoreline Restoration Study Information

-Description: Fox Island DeMolay Sandspit is 3.56 acres on the northeast tip of Fox Island.
+Description: Fox Island DeMolay Sandspit is 3.56 acres on the northwest tip of Fox Island.
 PenMet Parks purchased this property in 2010.
 The park will be managed to preserve natural features and host selective activities.

 The Peninsula Metropolitan Park District would like to take the time to remind visitors the DeMolay Sand-spit, Fox Island WA (also known as Bella Bella Beach) is a Nature Preserve.